PEP 770 – Improving measurability of Python packages with Software Bill-of-Materials

 Built Distribution’s Core Metadata:

-- That file MUST be included in the distribution archive at the specified path relative to the root license directory.
+- That file MUST be included in the distribution archive at the specified path relative to the root SBOM directory.

-- That file MUST be installed with the project at that same relative path.
+- Installers MUST install the file with the project at that same relative path.

 - Path delimiters MUST be the forward slash character (